Adam1400/Capture/plan/milestone-3/design.md

 ### Implement views
 * The the views that we have implemented so far post list view and post view(feed), which can be found here: https://github.com/Adam1400/cs350/blob/master/capture/post/views.py
 * Views that still need to be implemented are users and profiles
 * Currently we are heving a problem with our database just working localy and not on heroku yet.
+Currently we have temporary dummy data (test data) to show up.

 ### Implement URL routes
+* The current URL routes that we have implemented are for feed and post which can be found here: https://github.com/Adam1400/cs350/blob/master/capture/post/urls.py